Form 433A-OIC Guide: Filling It Out Completely

 Proof of payment to the state for state tax debt and proof of debt.
 A copy of a transcript from the state will usually work.

 Verification of State/Local Tax Liability, if applicable ( most recent statement from your state works)

 Documentation to support any special circumstances described in the “Explanation of Circumstances” on Form 656, if applicable (if there are any special reasons besides you are requesting a settlement, send proof of these reasons).

 Notes and Summary

-If you would like help settling your tax debt or are unsure if you qualify for a settlement at all, give us a call at (888) 515-4829 and you will get a free 15 minute consultation with a licensed tax attorney.
+If you would like help settling your tax debt or are unsure if you qualify for a settlement at all, fill out our tax resolution application form or call us at (888) 515-4829 and you will get a free 15-minute consultation with a licensed tax attorney.